-*Teachers of mathematics also receive two additional early-career payments of £5,000 each in their third and fifth year of teaching
+*Trainees in these subjects are eligible for additional early-career payments of £2,000 each in their second, third and fourth year of teaching

-A full overview of the generous bursaries and scholarships available, which vary by subject, as well as full terms and conditions can be found on the Department for Education’s website.
+A full overview of the bursaries and scholarships available, as well as full terms and conditions, can be found on the Department for Education’s website.
 The amount you will be eligible for will be equivalent in value to whichever is the higher of the available scholarship or bursary for your training subject.
 If you’re a non-UK EU national, you could also receive this support.

 Do I pay tuition fees on this route?
 What support is available?

 Yes.
 On this route, you will be required to pay tuition fees but only in Year 1 of the programme.
 The precise amount will vary depending on your training provider and can cost up to £9,250.
 However, a range of financial support is on offer to help you with this.

 - You are able to apply for a Tuition Fee Loan and a separate Maintenance Loan to help you cover the cost and provide addition support with living costs.
 Eligibility rules apply, see the Department for Education’s website for details